facebook

 Plant Dimensions: 3'–6' vines

-Variety Information: 3 ½" x 2 ½" non-bitter cucumbers with yellow skin and white flesh.
+Variety Info: 3 ½" x 2 ½" non-bitter cucumbers with yellow skin and white flesh.
 'Lemon' cucumber, originally a popular Australian variety, was introduced in the U.S. in 1894.
 It is great for both slicing and pickling.
 It has very little cucurbitacin, so it's non-bitter, burpless, and easy to digest.

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is at least 60°F, ideally 70°–90°F.